CTPSSTAFF/getting-started-with-plotly/GETTING_STARTED.md

 when developing plotly. __Please note: A folder in Google Drive is not suitable for this purpose.__

 ## Plotly visualization 101
-This section will walk you through creating your first visualization with plotly - a line chart that simply plots a bunch of points on an \[x,y\] grid and connects the points with a line.
-The "guts" of this have been unashamedly borrowed from plotly's own website, but I've added quite a bit of background information that's not given there.
+This section will walk you through creating your first visualization with plotly - a pie chart that displays the transportation "mode share" for the City of Boston from 1990 to 2014.
+The data was taken from a document on the City of Boston's website ( The structure of the code have been unashamedly borrowed from plotly's own website, but I've added quite a bit of background information that's not given there.

 These are the steps we will be going through:
 1. Identifying a place in which to work